fog/fog/lib/fog/rackspace/docs/compute_v2.md

 #Next Generation Cloud Servers™ (compute_v2)

-This document explains how to get started using Next Gneration Cloud Servers™ with Fog.
+This document explains how to get started using Next Generation Cloud Servers™ with Fog.
 It assumes you have read the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.

 ## Starting irb console